 When bacteria enter the urethra and your immune system doesn’t fight them off, they may spread to the bladder and kidneys.
 The result is a UTI.

 Your UTI risk increases with age.
-According to one study, more than one-third of all infections in people in nursing homes are UTIs.
+According to , more than one-third of all infections in people in nursing homes are UTIs.
 More than 10 percent of women over age 65 report having a UTI within the past year.
 That number increases to almost 30 percent in women over 85.

 It may be hard to figure out that an older adult has a UTI because they don’t always show classic signs.
 This may be due to a slower or suppressed immune response.

 Classic UTI symptoms include: